-Democrats are in line to be down at least one seat — from 42 to 41 — but that’s because the state was docked a congressional seat after the most recent Census.
+Democrats are down two seats — from 42 to 40 — but one is because the state was docked a congressional seat after the most recent Census.